OAISC Peer Advisor Program

-Peer Advisors assist students who have been notified by the Office of Academic Integrity & Student Conduct for an alleged policy violation, and they promote awareness and provide education about the Student Conduct and Academic Integrity processes to students and campus partners.
+Peer Advisors assist students who have been notified by OAISC for an alleged policy violation, promote awareness, and provide education about the Student Conduct and Academic Integrity Process.

 Unsure how to respond to your Notification Letter?
 Peer Advisors can help!
 The Peer Advisor’s role is to help, assist, and support the student.
 They do not act as a spokesperson, advocate, or defense counsel for the student.

 Students can schedule a meeting with an Academic Integrity & Student Conduct Peer Advisor upon receiving a Notification Letter from the Office of Academic Integrity & Student Conduct.
 During this meeting, the Peer Advisor may assist with the following:

 - Explain the standard of evidence used in investigations

 - Provide an overview of the possible sanction options

 - Explain the Student Conduct Review Board process (if applicable)

 - Explain the Academic Integrity Review Board process (if applicable)

 - Inform the student of campus resources to help them navigate the conduct process

 Hi!
 My name is Chloe and I am one of the Peer Advisors for this year!
 As a memeber of the AISC team, I am looking forward to our campus outreach programs and helping students learn more about our office as well as the many resources we offer.
 Hope to see you this year!